WokLibCodeClub/Hello-Python/step2/step2.md

 5 > 3
 ```

 and press Return.
-The console shows ```True``` which simply tells you that "5 is greater than 3" is a true statement.
+The console shows ```True``` which simply tells you that the statement "5 is greater than 3" is true .

 If you type in ```5 < 3``` and press Return it will tell you this is ```False```, because 5 is *not* less than 3, so "5 is less than 3" is a false statement.